-COB3: Write effective Code for User Interface design, Database Connectivity, Processing logic and Report generation.
+COB3: Design User Interface, Database Connectivity, Processing logic and Report generation for Project.

-COB4: Test and implement the code for all the modules.
+COB4: Implement and Test the code for all the modules of the project.

 COB5: Train the end user with system and user manual and complete the project Lifecycle with report generation.